mndarren/process_checker_ws/docs/source/index.rst

-.. stearns_mario documentation master file, created by sphinx-quickstart on Sun Jan 28 15:48:41 2018.
+.. master file, created by
+   sphinx-quickstart on Sun Jan 28 15:48:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.